bmacnaughton/action-walk/README.md

 {
-  dirent, // the fs.Dirent object for the directory entry stat,   // if `options.stat` the object returned by `fs.stat` or `fs.lstat` own     // `options.own` if provided.
+  dirent, // the fs.Dirent object for the directory entry stat,   // if `options.stat` the object returned by `fs.stat` or `fs.lstat` stack,  // the stack of directories above the current dirent item. own     // `options.own` if provided.
 }
 ```